A Guide to Proper Image Use on HubPages

 If you use others' images in your work, a great way to 'give back' (and also get your name out there) is by giving some of your images Creative Commons licenses that enable others to use them.

-To clearly mark content or images on your Hubs as having a certain Creative Commons license:
+To clearly mark content or images on your articles as having a certain Creative Commons license:

 - Visit the Creative Commons license creation tool